-As you extended the major chord, you can also extend the minor chord by adding a b7 to form the m7 chord shape.
+As you extended the major chord, you can also extend the minor chord by adding a b7 to form m7 chords.

 m7 chords contain the interval structure root, minor 3rd, perfect 5th and minor 7th.

-These shape can be used on the same chords as the three-note minor chords in a major key, ii, iii and vi, as well as the tonic chord of a minor key.
+These shape are used on the same chords as minor chords, ii, iii and vi in major and the tonic chord of a minor key.

-Once you can play any of these m7 chords, play the related minor chord followed by the m7 chord from any root note to get your ears involved in learning these chords.
+Once you can play these m7 chords, play a minor chord followed by the m7 chord to get your ears involved with learning these chords.

-So, having a strong command of these chord shapes will come in handy when playing pop, folk, or jazz songs.
+So, having a strong command of these chords will come in handy when playing pop, folk, or jazz songs.

 Open Chords – m6

-To finish your study of open chords, you’ll add a 6th interval to the basic minor chord to form a m6 chord shape.
+To finish your study of open chords, you’ll add a 6th interval to the minor chord to form a m6 chord.

 When doing so, you create the interval pattern root, minor 3rd, perfect 5th and major 6th.